-- 1. Alternative arrangements relating to, among others, attendance, submission of questions in advance and/or voting by proxy at the AGM (as defined herein) are set out in the Company's announcement dated 14 September 2020 (the "Announcement"), which has been uploaded together with the Notice of AGM dated 14 September 2020 on SGXNET on the same day.
-The Announcement may also be accessed at the URL http://egl.com.sg/press.html.
-For the avoidance of doubt, the Announcement is circulated together with and forms part of the Notice of AGM dated 14 September 2020 in respect of the AGM. - or the AGM.

-2. A member of the Company will not be able to attend the AGM in person.
-If a member of the Company (whether individual or corporate) wishes to exercise his/her/its voting rights at the AGM, he/she/it must appoint the Chairman of the AGM as his/her/its proxy to attend, speak and vote on his/her/its behalf at the AGM.
-In appointing the Chairman of the AGM as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - CPF/SRS Investors who wish to appoint the Chairman of the AGM to act as their proxy should approach their respective CPF Agent Banks/SRS Operators to submit their votes no later than 5.00 p.m. on 17 September 2020. - 4.
-Please read the notes to this proxy form.
+- Alternative arrangements relating to, among others, attendance, submission of questions in advance and/or voting by proxy at the AGM (as defined herein) are set out in the Company's announcement dated 15 July 2021 (the "Announcement"), which has been uploaded together with the Notice of AGM dated 15 July 2021 on SGXNET on the same day.
+The Announcement may also be accessed at the URL http://egi.com.sy/press/html.
+For the avoidance of doubt, the Announcement is circulated together with and forms part of the Notice of AGM dated 15 July 2021 in respect of the AGM.
+A member of the Company will not be able to attend the AGM in person.
+If a member of the Company (whether individual or corporate) wishes to exercise his/her/fits voting rights at the AGM, he/she/ft must appoint the Chairman of the AGM as his/her/fits proxy to attend, speak and vote on his/her/fits healf at the AGM.
+In appointing the Chairman of the AGM as proxy, a member of the Company (whether individual or corporate) must give specific instructions as to voting, or abstentions from voting, in the form of proxy, failing which the appointment will be treated as invalid. - CPF/SRS Investors who wish to appoint the Chairman of the AGM to act as their proxy should approach their respective CPF Agent Banks/SRS Operators to submit their votes no later than 10.00 a.m. on 19 July 2021.
+This proxy form is not valid for CPF/SRS Investors to use and shall be ineffective for all intents and purposes if used or purported to be used by them. - Please read the notes to this proxy form.